Venus Is Going Into Retroshade & Things Are Getting Wild

-After months of heartache and exhaustion, the wait is finally over: Venus is turning direct and coming out of its retrograde motion on 3rd September.
-The energy will feel lighter and breezier than it has since the pre-retrograde phase began on the 19th June, followed by the actual retrograde on 22nd July.
+After months of heartache and exhaustion, the wait is finally over: Venus is turning direct and coming out of its retrograde motion on September 3.
+The energy will feel lighter and breezier than it has since the pre-retrograde phase began on June 19, followed by the actual retrograde on July 22.
 This is the third part of the planetary backspins.
 Yes, we are talking about the post-retrograde time of the retrograde, known as retroshade.
-The retroshade is when the wonkiest and wildest things tend to happen and this one will last until the 7th October.
-But when Venus changes signs the following day, on the 8th October, the vibe will be totally different.
+The retroshade is when the wonkiest and wildest things tend to happen and this one will last until October 7.
+But when Venus changes signs the following day, on October 8, the vibe will be totally different.

 AdvertisementADVERTISEMENT